AlexCodeForge/cproject/docs/Next development/post-module-implementation.md

 -   **Consistent Styling**: Maintain the existing UI theme for a cohesive CMS experience.
 -   **Real-time Feedback**: Livewire's reactivity will provide instant validation feedback to the user.
--   **User-Friendly Trix**: Ensure the Trix editor is configured with necessary options (e.g., placeholder, toolbar).

 ### 3.5.
 Performance Considerations

--   **Edge Case: Large Posts (Many Trix Attachments/Extensive Content)**
+-   **Edge Case: Large Posts (Extensive Content without Trix)**
-    -   **Scenario:** Posts with a very large amount of content or many embedded Trix images might cause performance issues on load or save.
+    -   **Scenario:** Posts with a very large amount of content might cause performance issues on load or save.
-    -   **Mitigation:** Consider lazy loading images within Trix content if needed.
-Ensure efficient database queries (e.g., eager loading attachments) to prevent slow loads.
+    -   **Mitigation:** Ensure efficient database queries.
 Optimize content rendering on the frontend.

 ## 4. Proposed File Structure